Optimization over Geodesics for Exact Principal Geodesic Analysis: Exact Principal Geodesic Analysis

 \subsection{Exact PGA Algorithm}

-The expressions for the gradients of the cost functions enable us to iteratively solve the optimization problems \eqref{eq:proj-cost} and \eqref{eq:pga-cost} under the mentioned assumptions.
-We let $\mu$ be the intrinsic mean of a dataset $\{x_1,\ldots,x_N\}$ of points in $M$.
-The actual algorithms listed below are essentially steepest descent methods.
+The gradients of the cost functions enable us to iteratively solve the optimization problems \eqref{eq:pga-cost} and \eqref{eq:proj-cost}.
+We let $\mu$ be an intrinsic mean of a dataset $\{x_1,\ldots,x_N\}$, $x_i\in M$.
+The algorithms listed below are essentially steepest descent methods but, as previously noted, Jacobian-based optimization algorithms can be employed as well.

 Algorithm~\ref{alg:proj} for computing $\pi_S(x)$ updates $w\in V$ instead of the actual point $y\in S$ that we are interested in.
 The vector $w$ is related to $y$ by $y=\Exp_\mu w$.